MohdIsmailMatAsin/i510400AsrB460Msl/README.md

 - **EFI** = Extensible Firmware Interface

-<p align="justify">The EFI system partition (ESP), a small partition formatted with FAT32, is usually around 100MB, this is where the EFI boot loaders and applications used by the firmware at system during start-up are stored.
+<p align="justify">The EFI system partition (ESP), a small partition formatted with FAT32, is usually around 100MB for Windows and around 200MB for MacOS, this is where the EFI boot loaders and applications used by the firmware at system during start-up are stored.
 If your hard drive is in the GUID Partition table (GPT) partition style, it will automatically generate an EFI system partition after you have installed your operating systems.
 Both Windows and Mac operating systems are supported.</p>

 ![efi-system-partition](https://user-images.githubusercontent.com/72515939/161425316-cb229e60-b2ad-4538-9b68-bbabb89a88a8.png)